Line of diverse students in colorful clothing with arms around each other

 Diverse academic programs

 Many colleges these days not only support the LGBTQ+ community but actively teach about them and make them feel seen in the classroom.
 LGBTQ+ history has long been erased by the history books or ignored by school curriculums, but supportive, forward-thinking colleges are looking to change that.
 Students can take courses like Queer Representation on Television at Ithaca College or pursue the Women’s, Gender, and Sexuality Studies major at Washington State University.
-This is just the tip of the iceberg in terms of the kinds of classes and degrees you can pursue in college to connect with others that share your values.
+This is just the tip of the iceberg in terms of the kinds of classes and degrees you can pursue in college to connect with others who share your values.

 Related: A More Diverse College Search: How to Find Colleges With Strong DEI Efforts